-As director of success, Erin spends her time building relationships with our clients; strategizing ways to bring brand strategy to life; and developing tools for our clients to ensure they’re set up to implement and sustain the work.
+As Director of Success, Erin spends her time building relationships with our clients; strategizing ways to bring brand strategy to life; and developing tools for our clients to ensure they’re set up to implement and sustain the work.
 She’ll often be your first point of contact and keeps projects on track and trains on time.
 Erin has a BA in Communication Studies from The College of New Jersey and an MA in Health Communication from Emerson College.
-She lives in Cambridge with her husband Mike and doggo Alvin.
+She lives in Cambridge with her husband, daughter and doggo Alvin.
 She is weirdly talented at horror make-up.